-Gigabit Ethernet is a mature technology that provides the highest available bandwidth to the desktop.
-The combination of low-cost Gigabit Ethernet NICs and embedded gigabit interfaces and ever more bandwidth-hungry Enterprise applications is driving the demand for gigabit to the desktop.
-Summit 400-24p is the perfect switch, with its line-rate Layer 2 and Layer 3 forwarding and QoS and resiliency, to support demanding applications.
+Gigabit Ethernet is a stable, mature technology that provides the highest available bandwidth to the desktop.
+The combination of low-cost Gigabit Ethernet NICs and embedded gigabit interfaces and increasingly bandwidth hungry Enterprise applications is driving the demand for gigabit to the desktop, for which the Summit 400-24t is the perfect switch, with its line-rate Layer 2 and Layer 3 gigabit forwarding, QoS and resiliency to support demanding applications.